Category

 Open innovation generally refers to the concept of creating innovative new value by incorporating external ideas and technologies, not just relying on internal resources.
-This can involve leveraging a company's own technology and resources to collaborate with other companies or individuals with different perspectives on new business development, or it can mean involving customers in new product development.
+This can involve leveraging a company's own technology and resources to collaborate with other companies or individuals offering different perspectives on new business development, or it can mean involving customers in new product development.

-The open innovation we offer as part of our innovation consulting services is a facilitation-based approach.
+The open innovation we provide as part of our innovation consulting services is a facilitation-based approach.
 It supports client companies in solving their challenges by creating chemical reactions through the participation of "external, diverse talent."
 This methodology stems from right-brain thinking that breaks away from the conventional "mold" of typical work sessions.

 The themes we tackle encompass a wide range of challenges, including developing new business concepts for client companies, generating ideas for new products and services, or identifying directions for new market development for existing products and services.

 The key strength of Dentsu Inc.'s open innovation approach lies in our ability to assemble external talent (referred to as open innovation resources) for each project.
-This leverages Dentsu Inc.'s unique advantage: connections built through communication business with companies across all industries, and personal networks with experts and thought leaders from various fields.
+This leverages Dentsu Inc.'s unique advantage: connections built through communication business with companies across all industries, and personal networks with experts and thought leaders in various fields.

 For example, suppose a beverage manufacturer client requests the development of a new product strongly appealing to men in their 20s.
 The client's team consists of cross-functional members from business planning, product development, and sales departments.